Analysis | What Amy Coney Barrett actually said about election-year Supreme Court vacancies

 Barrett, who was then a law professor at the University of Notre Dame, spoke to CBSN in February 2016, shortly after Justice Antonin Scalia died.
-Republicans had just controversially declared that they would block whomever Barack Obama nominated for the seat because it was a presidential election year.
+Republicans had just controversially declared that they would block whomever President Barack Obama nominated for the seat because it was a presidential election year.

-In the course of her answer, she noted that a Democratic president replacing arguably the court’s most conservative justice in Scalia would shift the court significantly.
+In the course of her answer, she noted that a Democratic president replacing arguably the court’s most conservative justice would shift the court significantly.
 Some argued that she was saying that such a thing was wrong or that she opposed such a thing in an election year.
 That’s a stance that would be at odds with what’s happening today, when she or any other Trump nominee would replace one of the court’s most liberal justices, Ruth Bader Ginsburg, in this election year, and shift the court substantially to the right.

 “In Resurfaced Clip, Amy Coney Barrett Says it Would’ve Been Inappropriate for Obama to Nominate SCOTUS Judge Who Could ‘Flip Balance of Power,' ” reads Newsweek’s headline.
 The headline echoed the use of “inappropriate” by the Twitter user who first resurfaced the clip Wednesday.
 Others more gently pointed to supposed hypocrisy.